cyclejs/old-website/_includes/homepage-content.md

 <div class="homepage-features" markdown="1">
 ## Simple and Concise

 Cycle.js is a framework with very few concepts to learn.
 The core API has just one function: `run(app, drivers)`.
 Besides that, there are **streams**, **functions**, **drivers** (plugins for different types of side effects), and a helper function to isolate scoped components.
-This is a framework with very little amount of "magic".
+This is a framework with very little "magic".
 Most of the building blocks are just JavaScript functions.
 Usually the lack of "magic" leads to very verbose code, but since functional reactive streams are able to build complex dataflows with a few operations, you will come to see how apps in Cycle.js are small and readable.
 </div>

 <div class="homepage-features" markdown="1">